by Bob Hall

 You say the air compressor holds at 25 PSI.
 I take that to mean that the compressor keeps running, and the pressure never goes past the 25 PSI, or does the compressor stop at 25PSI?

-If the latter, it's the pressure switch, I think.
+If the compressor shuts off at 25 PSI it’s the pressure switch that is causing the problem, I think.

 If not, then I’m going with a pressure related gasket failure.